Today I’m 1 year free from video games. 52 weeks. I’m not stopping here.

 I was so hesitant to sign up to Game Quitters and commit to quitting video games because it was all I knew in life.
 Nothing made me happier or filled me with purpose like gaming.
 All my friends were gamers and my whole world was on the computer.
 My video game addiction had control over me.

 I never left the house, never dated, never developed myself into much aside from going to college and getting a job.
 I just looked forward to being home and playing games and not living my life.
+I spent all my time on Reddit and Twitch, and even though I had a few friends on Discord, I spent too much time on there too.

 At first, I was ashamed of that, but shame is a word you learn to say as little as possible when you’re in therapy and trying to improve your life.
 Shame and regret are two of the biggest negative emotions you can feel and they often contribute to relapse and emotional spirals into deeper depression and anxiety.